CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Prompt Templates and SOP Details

-SOP RULES: - Always attempt Memory Lookup first. - If Memory Lookup confirms the citation as verified, STOP. - If Memory Lookup fails or returns unknown, proceed to Web Verification. - If Web Verification confirms a valid match, STOP and mark as verified. - If Web Verification fails or is inconclusive, escalate to Scholar Verification. - Scholar Verification is the FINAL decision stage.
+SOP rules: \begin{itemize}[leftmargin=*] \item Always attempt Memory Lookup first. \item If Memory Lookup confirms the citation, stop. \item If Memory Lookup fails or returns unknown, proceed to Web Verification. \item If Web Verification confirms a valid match, stop. \item If Web Verification fails or remains inconclusive, escalate to Scholar Verification. \item Scholar Verification is the final decision stage. \end{itemize}